 6.1 Filtration Specifications

-The UNIT air inlet system has a three-stage filter which removes 99.9 percent of all particles 5.0 micron and above under the specified environmental conditions.
+The Unit air inlet system has a three-stage filter which removes 99.9 percent of all particles 5.0 micron and above under the specified environmental conditions.
 The filter is not designed to protect the gas turbine against salt laden air.

 Total AirFlow: 335,000 SCFM